The Orlando Lecture History

 Why the name Orlando?

-The Department of English and Film Studies presents the 2017 Orlando Lecture:
+The Department of English and Film Studies presented the 2019 Orlando Lecture:

 Feelings that Matter: Larissa Lai's Automaton Biographies and Tracey Lindberg's Birdie

 Humanities Centre, Lecture Theatre L-3

 This paper considers affect as a form of thought, feeling, and embodied selfhood in feminist writings.
 In the first instance, it critically interrogates the “affective turn” in humanities scholarship, and recalls feminism’s long-standing preoccupation with emotion and lived materiality.
 In the second and more elaborate sequence, it offers readings of Chinese-Canadian author Larissa Lai’s poetry and Cree Métis novelist Tracey Lindberg’s fiction, as both writers work an aesthetics of feeling into their very different literary worlds which, in turn, ultimately inscribe a distinct relational ethics.